 What are the possible side effects of Valerian root?

 Valerian root is relatively safe.
 It does not cause any significant adverse effects.
-The herb may cause dizziness if taken in excessive amount.
+The herb may cause dizziness if taken in excessive amounts.
 If it is taken for more than two weeks, it can cause gastrointestinal problems.
 It does not create the development of tolerance or dependence.

 Research proves the effects of Valerian root in reversing insomnia and alleviating anxiety.
 A placebo-controlled study showed that 128 healthy volunteers could sleep better after taking 400mg of Valerian root extract as compared to placebo.
-They reported improvements in the duration needed to fall asleep, quality of sleep and also said that they had decreased number of middle of night awakenings.
+They reported improvements in the duration needed to fall asleep, quality of sleep and also said that they had decreased the number of middle of night awakenings.

 Another clinical trial consisting of 121 subjects proved that 600mg of Valerian root extract helped in overcoming insomnia of the subjects in 28 days as compared to the placebo.

 Valerian root can rightly be taken for Opiate withdrawal as it does not cause any side effects but alleviates the symptoms of Opiate withdrawal efficiently.
 It should be taken in the recommended dose to get maximum benefit, and it should be avoided by patients having hepatic, renal and cardiovascular disorders.
 Valerian root supplements are beneficial for the health of patients undergoing the detox process.

 What are the possible interactions of Valerian root?

 If it is taken with other sleep-inducing supplements, it can cause severe tiredness and dizziness.
 Thus it should not be taken with other medications.
 It should not be consumed with alcohol at any cost.